 In this two-part paper we present a market-based approach/mechanism to multi-rate multicast service provisioning.
 This approach relies upon: (i) the assumption that users are unaware of the method of service delivery (e.g., they do not know whether service provisioning is unicast or multicast and thus it is reasonable to assume that they are price-takers); and (ii) the properties of the optimal solution to the corresponding centralized resource allocation problem.
-The proposed market-based mechanism satisfies the informational constraints imposed by the nature of the multicast problem, results in a hierarchical architecture for resource allocation (as opposed to the flat architecture used in [5, 13, 15]), and employs a Tâtonnement process that is different from those of [5, 13, 15].
+The proposed market-based mechanism satisfies the informational constraints imposed by the nature of the multicast problem, results in a hierarchical architecture for resource allocation [as opposed to the flat architecture used in (Deb and Srikant 2004; Kar et al. 2001a, 2002)], and employs a Tâtonnement process that is different from those of (Deb and Srikant 2004; Kar et al. 2001a, 2002).

 The market mechanism consists of two types of agents: (1) the network (auctioneer and service provider); and (2) the users.
 The network (auctioneer) announces prices per unit of rate at each link of the network.
 The service provider determines the service price per unit of rate for each user and announces these prices to the users.
 The users respond with a demand.
 Based on the excess demand, the auctioneer revises the link prices per unit of rate and the process repeats.
-This market mechanism looks at first glance like market mechanisms for unicast service provisioning (e.g., [39, 40]).
+This market mechanism looks at first glance like market mechanisms for unicast service provisioning (e.g., (Stoenescu and Teneketzis 2002; Thomas et al. 2002)).
 The additional difficulty that arises in multirate multicast service provisioning (as compared to unicast) is in the determination of service prices given a set of fixed link prices.
-Since only one copy of the information is sent along links used by more than one user, the key issue in determining service prices, is to specify how a link's price is split among the users that share the link.
+Since only one copy of the information is sent along links used by more than one user, the key issue in determining service prices is to specify how a link's price is split among the users that share the link.
 The mechanism proposed in Part I of this two-part paper resolves this issue.

 The Tâtonnement process we present in this two-part paper can be viewed as a hierarchical process consisting of two layers: a lower layer and an upper layer.
 In the lower layer of the process we solve the service provider's problem.
-This is, we present an algorithm which for a fixed set of link prices, determines the price per unit of service for each user.
+That is, we present an algorithm which for a fixed set of link prices determines the price per unit of service for each user.
 The algorithm also specifies the price-sharing of links that are used by more than one user.
 In the upper layer of the hierarchy we present a link price adjustment process (for the auctioneer) that is based on excess demand at each link.
 The results of the upper and lower layers combined together lead to an allocation which is an optimal solution of the centralized multirate multicast problem.

 The major contribution of Part I of this paper is the solution to the service provider's problem, mentioned above, and the determination of optimal link price-sharing among the users of a link.
-The methodology for determining optimal link price-sharing is different form the work cited earlier; it is also different from that of [9, 12] which is based on cooperative game theory.
+The methodology for determining optimal link price-sharing is different form the work cited earlier; it is also different from that of (Friedman 1999; Herzog et al. 1997) which is based on cooperative game theory.